 If you really want to be targeted for a good soaking by the locals, wear some waterproof clothing, like anoraks or ponchos.
-Combine it with thin rain pants if you wish to be teased and soaked a lot.
+Combined with thin rain pants you will be teased and soaked a lot.
 It's just like asking for it.

-Songkran revellers see waterproof clothes as a challenge, grab your collar and pour a bucketful of water inside your anorak.
+Songkran revellers see waterproof clothes as a challenge, grab your collar and pour a bucketful of water in to soak all your clothes.
 When you go into the water, they may come up to you and touch you, as a poncho in the water is a novelty.

 Anoraks and rain jackets are becoming more popular with the locals.
 They are more lightweight to swim in, provide good sun protection and glisten in the sun when wet.